ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 AMP strives to provide a consistently good experience to all users across the web by encouraging the use of high-functioning and seamless components that are ready to go out of the box.

 Some web experiences require a high amount of customization that go beyond the state binding capabilities of [`amp-bind`](https://amp.dev/documentation/components/reference/amp-bind.html?format=websites) and the dynamic data retrieval and templating functionality of [`amp-list`](https://amp.dev/documentation/components/reference/amp-list.html?format=websites) and [`amp-mustache`](https://amp.dev/documentation/components/reference/amp-mustache.html?format=websites).
-For those one-of-a-kind cases, AMP has created [`<amp-script>`](https://amp.dev/documentation/components/reference/amp-script.html?format=websites), a component that allows the use of arbitrary JavaScript on your AMP page without affecting the page's overall performance.
+For those one-off cases, AMP has created [`<amp-script>`](https://amp.dev/documentation/components/reference/amp-script.html?format=websites), a component that allows the use of arbitrary JavaScript on your AMP page without affecting the page's overall performance.

 # Inserting custom JavaScript

 AMP pages support custom JavaScript through the `<amp-script>` component.

 ```html
 <!doctype html>